opencost/opencost-plugins/README.md

 - Many cost sources have API rate limits, such as Datadog.
 As such, a rate limiter may be necessary.
 - If you want a plugin embedded in your OpenCost image, you will have to build the image yourself.

-### Contributors
+## Contributors

-Thanks to all the individuals who have given their time and effort towards creating and maintaining this repo:
+Thanks to all the individuals who have given their time and effort towards creating and maintaining these plugins:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->